Glukoosi/247/README.md

 Flask app for requesting access to OTiT guild room.
 Submitted form will go straight to Google Sheets.

-Service account key is needed from Google.
+Service account key and reCAPTCHA keys is needed from Google.
 ```